franciscomcsousa/CSF2223/project2/README.md

 - The timestamps of visiting the [**dropbox download**](https://www.dropbox.com/s/noy9sq3i3cxzkol/tool) and [**hexed.it**](https://hexed.it/) align with the timestamps from Seagal's backup, [**tool**]((https://www.dropbox.com/s/noy9sq3i3cxzkol/tool)) was used to encrypt **Corrupted.pdf** and [**hexed.it**](https://hexed.it/) was used to remove the header from **Golf**.

 - Still in regards to the previous point, in Seagal's **bash_history** we saw him running the command ```srm -vz -r  moon/*```.
-Uppon further inspection, we came to the conclusion that **srm** is used to safely delete files and possibly hide them from authorities (as it is explained in this tool's manual, which also was present in one of Seagal's backups)
+Upon further inspection, we came to the conclusion that **srm** is used to safely delete files and possibly hide them from authorities (as it is explained in this tool's manual, which was also present in one of Seagal's backups).

 - The first command that is present in Seagal's **bash_history** was ```irssi```. **irssi** is a terminal based text chat client with IRC support.
 After googling if this program recorded chat logs, we came to the conclusion that if they were enabled, they would be stored in ```/home/USERNAME/irclogs```.
 After running ```fls -o 1054720 carl_disk.img -r carl_disk.img | grep irclogs```, we were able to find the inode that correponded to the **irclogs** directory.
 Inside, we were able to find some **chat logs** of Prof.Seagal with a suspect named **Megan Polanski**, who claims to be President Nixon's grandson's wife.

-- After analyzing the file named [**mpolanski.10-07.log**](/project2/irclogs/EFNet/mpolanski.10-07.log), we're able to review the chat that Seagal had with **Megan Polanski**.
+- After analyzing the file named [**mpolanski.10-07.log**](/project2/irclogs/EFNet/mpolanski.10-07.log), we were able to review the chat that Seagal had with **Megan Polanski**.

 - Some relevant excerpts from the chat log are: